 Melt the white chocolate (175g).
-I melt mine in the microwave using 20 second bursts until the chocolate is just melted, stirring in between.
+I melt mine in the microwave using 20-second bursts until the chocolate is just melted, stirring in between.
 You can also use a bain marie, or a saucepan over a very low heat if you prefer.
-Set the chocolate aside to cool - it must have cooled to room temperature before being added to the other ingredients.
+Set the chocolate aside to cool.

 Whip the double cream (150ml) until it forms a stiff peak.

 Add the cooled, melted white chocolate to the whipped cream and whisk together.